mrchengxin/keep-koding-alive/README.md

 phantomjs to keep koding.io alive

 ##What
-This project provides solution to keep free-Koding-vps always on as a shadowsocks server.
+This project provides solution to keep free-Koding-VM always on as a shadowsocks server.

 > Koding.com is an online IDE for coding.
 Every free account owns a t2.micro EC2 instance.
 > It also provides a fully accessible Ubuntu terminal.
 In theory, we can do anything on it.
 > **But instance of free account will be shutdown after 1 hour if online IDE is not active.**

 Supports:
+* keep instance of free account always on
 * set up a shdowsocks server on Koding-instance
-* keep instance of free account always on

 ##How
 #####1. set password for root first: